Pricey1600/knowhow_toolz/README.md

 A collection of custom batch files to speed up the workflow of staff working in retail IT support services.
 This includes tools to create a Windows 11 local admin account and remove a temporary online account used to set-up computers in Windows S Mode.
 These tools are designed to be run from external storage device such as a USB thumbdrive on Windows 11 machines.

 Created to ease frustrations with the time consuming and tedious proccesses at work.
+Added potential benefit of allowing less knowledgeable staff to complete more advanced tasks.

 > Note: due to file size restrictions the app installers have not been included in this repo.
 ## How to use